Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-26: We realized that we need more time to get this done.
 Probably the first event will happen on the 25th of February

 Current Status: Looking for participants and a way to sustain the shared organisation.
+We use this document here to work on this.